-Graduates of the program will be proficient in identifying, formulating, and solving computing problems by applying their knowledge of mathematics, computer science, and scientific method.
-They will be aware of the role of computing in multiple disciplines.
+- identifying, formulating, and solving computing problems through application of their knowledge of mathematics, computer science, and the scientific method in their chosen career path, and will be continuing to expand their awareness of the role of computing in multiple disciplines;

-Graduates of the program will be capable of communicating effectively with team members, constituents, and the public.
+- communicating effectively with team members, constituents, and/or the public;

-Graduates of the program will have knowledge of professional and ethical responsibility and will contribute to society through active engagement with professional societies, schools, civic organizations or other community activities.
+- contributing to society through active engagement with professional societies, schools, civic organizations or other community activities;

 The program must enable students to attain the following outcomes by the time of graduation:

 - Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.